There are the immediate lost sales to consider, of course. But out-of-stocks also cause other problems.

 Better inventory tracking

-Technology has also made it much easier to for managers to track and count products using tools like barcode scanners and RFID tags.
+Technology has also made it much easier for managers to track and count products using tools like barcode scanners and RFID tags.

 These tools can help your employees count products much more quickly to reconcile inventory numbers, which reduces the cost and improves the accuracy of these counts.
 They can also make it easier for managers to track products’ locations in a store, and in some cases, throughout the entire supply chain.